jojochuang/scale_ozone/README.md

                 paths+=("/data/${disk_id}/hadoop-ozone/datanode/data")
         done

-2. Run ./remote_sys_init.sh to update ulimits on all nodes.
-3. Run ./copy_scripts.sh to copy the scripts to all nodes.
+2. Run ./copy_scripts.sh to copy the scripts to all nodes.
+3. Copy the Ozone tarball to /tmp, and run ./deploy_ozone_tarball.sh
+4. Run ./remote_sys_init.sh to update ulimits on all nodes.
-4. Run ./remote_init.sh to generate OM, SCM and DN data.
+5. Run ./remote_init.sh to generate OM, SCM and DN data.
-5. The OM db is generated under /var/lib/hadoop-ozone/fake_om; The SCM db under /var/lib/hadoop-ozone/fake_scm.
+6. The OM db is generated under /var/lib/hadoop-ozone/fake_om; The SCM db under /var/lib/hadoop-ozone/fake_scm.
 Make sure to update cluster configuration before start.

 That's it!